 Being a busy mom, you have to be realistic!
 Here’s what I recommend: don’t worry about eliminating anything from your diet.
 Seriously.
 We suffer from enough mommy guilt as it is.
 If eating brings you pleasure, then take it while it comes!
 Your kids won’t be this little forever, this too shall pass, and you will have plenty of time to train your tastebuds when you can take a few deep breaths.

 So what do you do instead?
-ADD IN healthy food.
+ADD IN healthy food and maybe get advice from a weight coach.
 Find creative ways to sneak more veggies, fruits, whole grains, healthy fats, and clean protein to your diet.
 No meal is too crappy for a side of leafy greens.
 Insist on a couple Timbits?
 Fine, but can you also have an apple or a banana with that?

 Here’s what’s gonna happen: first, you’re going to start to get used to eating healthy food.
 Second, and most importantly, your healthy food choices will start to CROWD OUT your unhealthy food choices.
 Adding in healthy food is a kinder, gentler, more gradual, yet ultimately MORE EFFECTIVE way of cleaning up your diet.